 This is how you can start publishing now you’ve set up the back end of blogging: sign into WordPress.
 Check your email for the link, and fill in the username and password you just created.
 Usually it’s www.yoururl(domain name).com/wp-admin

-Once you’re logged in, it’s time for the next step: your blog’s design.
+Once you login, it’s time for the next step: your blog’s design.
 The easiest way is purchasing a ‘ready to use’ template over at ThemeForest.
-Blog designs you can install in one click are called templates.
+Blog designs you install in one click are called templates.
 They only need small customizing and are perfect if you want a cheap option, hiring a designer will give you a unique design, but it’s a massive investment so it’s a better idea later in your ‘blogging career’ or when you actually make money blogging.

 Of course, after publishing a few blog posts (like 10 – 20) your blog looks complete, so get creative and publish a bunch of blog posts!